FriendsOfAkeneo/CustomEntityBundle/docs/cookbook.md

 ### Datagrid configuration

 Create a new configuration file to declare the datagrid configuration for supplier.
-First, declare the source and columns configuration just to have a basic list page :
+First, declare the source and columns configuration just to have a basic list page:

 ```yaml
 #Acme/Bundle/SupplierBundle/Resources/config/datagrid/supplier.yml